 Hunting is allowed in season on the lake for waterfowl and in the adjacent wildlife area.
 Pheasant, rabbit and white-tailed deer are abundant.

-Picnic areas with tables and grills are provided near the marina.
+Picnic areas with tables and grills are provided near the marina and archery range.

 A large, 1,000-foot sand beach provides enjoyment for swimmers and sunbathers.
 Portable restroom facilities are available during the summer months.
 Swimming is permitted in designated areas.
 Please exercise caution while swimming at the beach.
 Pets are NOT permitted on swimming beaches.